beingtech/iForgot/README.md

 # iforgot
-This contain a password manager that will help you to find/manage your password
+This contain a java based password manager that will help you to find/manage your password